Amandeep Singh Gill

-Amandeep Singh Gill (born 1968) is a former Indian Foreign Service (IFS) officer who serves as the United Nations (UN) Secretary General (SG)'s Envoy on Technology since June 2022.
-He is also a member of the UN SG's Advisory Body on Artificial Intelligence since October 2023.
+Amandeep Singh Gill (born 29 September 1968) is the United Nations Under-Secretary-General and Special Envoy for Digital and Emerging Technologies since 1 January 2025, having previously served as the Secretary-General's Envoy on Technology (2022–2024).
+He leads the Office for Digital and Emerging Technologies, supporting implementation of the Global Digital Compact and the work of the Global Dialogue on AI Governance and Independent International Scientific Panel on AI.
+A veteran diplomat and scholar with a PhD from King's College London, he was India's Ambassador and Permanent Representative to the Conference on Disarmament (2016–2018), and named to TIME's "100 Most Influential People in AI" in 2024.

 Education and career

 Gill holds a bachelor's degree in Electronics and Electrical Communications from Panjab University, Chandigarh, India.
 He was a visiting fellow at Stanford University's Center for International Security and Cooperation (CISAC) during 2008–2009.
 He also holds a PhD from King's College, London.
 His PhD thesis is on Nuclear Learning in Multilateral Forums.

 Gill began his diplomatic career in 1992 and served in various capacities in the Indian Embassy in Tehran, Iran, and the High Commission of India in Colombo, Sri Lanka.
 He also served at the Indian Mission to the Conference on Disarmament in Geneva, Switzerland and the Indian Mission to the UN in Geneva.
 His roles in New Delhi, India included positions in the Disarmament and International Security Affairs (DISA) Division and the UN Division.
 He also headed the DISA Division from 2013 to 2016.